 Your refrigerator stays cool thanks to the evaporator fan, which pulls the cold freezer air into the evaporator and into the fridge compartment.
 If your normal refrigerator temp starts to climb, it could be that your freezer is jam packed with frozen foods, which can interfere with that airflow.

 Which is the coldest part of a refrigerator?
 It's usually the area closest to the freezer section and the backs of the shelves.
 Since cold air sinks, lower portions of the fridge also tend to be colder.
 The door and any areas near the door, motor or light bulbs tend to be warmer because of the warm air from those sources.

 Like the refrigerator, the freezer tends to be warmer near the door.
 The center of the freezer at the back is typically the coldest spot, so keep foods you want to keep frozen solid there.
 Frequent door opening can raise the temperature at the front of the freezer.

 Outage and Warm Air Issues

-During a power outage, food that stays at or below 40 degrees Fahrenheit is still safe to use.
-Keep the refrigerator and freezer doors closed to help keep the cool air in.
-After grocery shopping or returning from a restaurant with leftovers, place the items that require refrigeration or freezing in the refrigerator or freezer within two hours -- one hour or less if the temperature outside is 90 degrees F or greater.
+During a power outage, food that stays at or below 40 F is still safe to use.
+Keep the refrigerator and freezer doors closed to help keep the cool air inside the compartments.
+After grocery shopping or returning from a restaurant with leftovers, place the items that require refrigeration or freezing in the refrigerator or freezer within two hours or one hour or less if the temperature outside is 90 F or greater.
 Keep in mind that your car may be even hotter than the air temperature, so put those foods away as quickly as possible during hot weather.